Measurement Year 2019 Data

 Completing an NCQA HEDIS Compliance Audit™ has been required of managed care organizations (MCOs) operating in Maryland since 2001.
 Under the HealthChoice regulations, the MCOs report designated subsets of the Medicaid HEDIS measures.
 MedStar Family Choice benchmarks its performance against the Maryland Medicaid plans and the NCQA Means and Percentiles Report.
 NCQA accredits and certifies a wide range of healthcare organizations and manages the evolution of HEDIS.

-The Department of Health and Mental Hygiene (DHMH) and NCQA require plans to submit all measures required for Medicaid plans in order to retain NCQA accreditation, and NCQA also requires reporting of measures for their Rating of Health Plans.
+The Maryland Department of Health and NCQA require plans to submit all measures required for Medicaid plans to retain NCQA accreditation and other measures at it’s the department’s discretion.

-We are happy to report MedStar Family Choice scored above or met the Maryland average for HEDIS 2017 in the following areas:
+We are happy to report MedStar Family Choice scored above or met the Maryland average for HEDIS 2020 on 2019 rates in the following areas:

 - Lead Screening in Children (LSC)

 - Appropriate Testing for Children With Pharyngitis (CWP)

 - Use of Spirometry Testing in the Assessment and Diagnosis of COPD (SPR)